bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 Asynchronous personal consultations on exercises free-up valuable classroom time for collaborative problem-solving and discussions on difficult concepts of theory.

 In summary, this course combines code-based exploration with a flipped classroom model, empowering students into complex mechanical systems while optimizing their learning experience
+-->

-It is important to state that feedback from students consistently indicates a high level of satisfaction with this course, especially with its code-driven aspect.
+For the time being, feedback from students consistently indicates a high level of satisfaction with this course, especially with its code-driven aspect.
 Additionally, students express interest in the final examination as it provides an opportunity to apply both their presentation skills and the knowledge acquired throughout the course.
 In relation to the flipped classroom model, students acknowledge that it requires a grater effort, but a majority of them agree that it is a positive and beneficial implementation.